- Careers at CASA

 - Site information

-The Civil Aviation Safety Authority comes under the portfolio responsibilities of the Federal Minister for Infrastructure and Transport.
+The Civil Aviation Safety Authority comes under the portfolio responsibilities of the Federal Minister for Infrastructure, Regional Development and Cities.

 The Minister appoints the Board and provides the Board with a statement of expectations.
 The Board is responsible for deciding the objectives, strategies and policies to be followed by CASA and for making sure that CASA performs its functions in a proper, efficient and effective manner.